marcelkalveram/awesome-product-engineer/README.md

 - [Enginuity](https://newsletter.enginuity.software/) - Insights on cultivating a Product Engineering mindset and creating meaningful software.
 - [Product Compass](https://www.productcompass.pm/) - Actionable tips, zero-to-one resources, and step-by-step playbooks for product builders.
 - [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/) - A newsletter for software engineers and engineering managers, occasionally touching on product topics.

+## Companies

+A list of companies that employ or hire Product Engineers.

+- [Posthog](https://posthog.com) - Tools for product engineers to build successful products.
+- [ePilot](https://www.epilot.cloud) - Cloud software to support the energy transition.
+- [Lingokids](https://lingokids.com) - App for kids that turns learning into a fun experience.

 ## Contribute